Our Aspirational Curriculum at Hillstone

 Aspiration

-Aspiration is one of our four school values.
-We are committed to our children growing confident in the knowledge that they can (and will!) achieve their dreams.
-One of the ways we do this is through our oracy project with Voice 21; we believe that giving them the foundations to be good communicators is key to future success.
-As well as this, we have an ongoing partnership with the King Edwards Foundation.
+Aspiration is one of our four school values and a key curriculum driver.
+We are committed to our children growing confident in the knowledge that they can (and will!) achieve their dreams through a carefully crafted careers curriculum.
+We also have an ongoing partnership with the King Edwards Foundation.
 We work closely with the foundation to implement a range of trips and visitors for our year 5 pupils that will inspire their future career choices.
+And finally, oracy sits at the heart of school life.
+We want our children to know that their voice has the power to make a difference.

 Projects